Suspected Object Matters: Rethinking Model's Prediction for One-stage Visual Grounding: Introduction

-The very first core problem is how to obtain the suspected objects relevant to the text query as graph nodes without the aid of object proposals.
+The primary problem is how to discover suspected objects while preserving the complete scene for further exploration.
 Fortunately, we observe that even a naive one-stage grounder can pay high attention to only a limited number of objects after training a few epochs as shown in Fig.\ref{fig1}(b).
 Meanwhile, these objects are highly consistent with the suspected objects labeled by red bounding boxes in Fig.\ref{fig1}(a)\footnote{More relevant visualization results are included in the supplementary materials.}.
 Hence, suspected objects can be selected according to the one-stage grounder's initial confidence.
-It is worth mentioning that unlike the fixed region proposals in the two-stage methods~\cite{DBLP:conf/cvpr/00150CSGH19,DBLP:conf/iccv/YangLY19,DBLP:conf/aaai/LiuWZH20}, the selected suspected objects serving as nodes in SOG can dynamically evolve and finally converge to the correct object during training as illustrated in Fig.\ref{fig2}, demonstrating the progressively enhanced suspected object selection ability of the proposed SOG.
+It is worth mentioning that unlike the fixed region proposals in the two-stage methods~\cite{DBLP:conf/cvpr/00150CSGH19,DBLP:conf/iccv/YangLY19,DBLP:conf/aaai/LiuWZH20}, the selected suspected objects can dynamically evolve and finally converge to the correct object during training as illustrated in Fig.\ref{fig2}, demonstrating the progressively enhanced suspected object selection ability of the proposed SOT.
 However, the model's initial confidence can be unreliable, as these suspected objects are inherently more confusing than others.
-As shown in Fig.\ref{fig1}, they may share similar semantics (several men can correspond to the \textit{``guy"} referred in the expression), entangled within a relationship (the relation \textit{``holding"} binds the guy and girl), etc. Therefore, aiming to help the model rethink its initial selection, we propose a Keyword-aware Node Representation module (KNR) and an Exploration by Random Connection strategy (ERC) within the SOG.
-On the one hand, KNR leverages linguistic keywords contributing high to suspected objects discrimination.
+As shown in Fig.\ref{fig1}, they may share similar semantics (several men can correspond to the \textit{``guy"} referred in the expression), entangled within a relationship (the relation \textit{``holding"} binds the guy and girl), etc. Therefore, aiming to help the model rethink its initial selection, we propose a Keyword-Aware Discrimination module (KAD) and an Exploration by Random Connection strategy (ERC) within the SOT.
+On the one hand, KAD leverages linguistic keywords contributing high to suspected objects discrimination.
 On the other hand, ERC allows the model to seek the correct object instead of being trapped in a situation that always exploits the current false prediction.